All Episodes

 I know he does.

-But but not necessary to see it firsthand.
+But not necessary to see it firsthand.

-That's a little issue.
+That's a little issue?

-He's gotten the reports, he's seen the photos.
+He's seen the photos.

-So that's uh I mean, I at some point he may or may not come, but I think he knows what's gotta get fixed, and you've seen him begin that process.
+So that's, I mean, at some point, he may or may not come, but I think he knows what's got to get fixed.

 We haven't seen him begin any process.